 Movement however, is integral to the healing process.
 Healing happens well when movement has been commenced at the appropriate time, in the appropriate way.
 Often however that doesn't happen.
 We may also compensate for the pain by changing our natural movement patterns, adding tension, over-protecting and partially immobilising an area, however subtle that may be, which means that healing may remain incomplete... even for years!
 Large or small, whatever the degree of limitation, remnants of the injury may remain embedded between the multitude of layers of connective tissue.
 In many instances too, movement may be fully restored but thickening remains within the fascia with other areas compensating for this limitation.

 This is what I call "Debris."

-"Debris" can be considered as original trauma being still held in the tissues.
+"Debris" can be considered as original trauma which is still being held in the tissues.
 Sometimes it can even exist in the form of bruising, but most often in the form of connective tissue tightness and cellular matter.
 Sometimes we're still able to return to our usual activities (photo below- we can dream!) but the subtle "holding" that remains, means that the memory of the injury is still locked into not only our musculoskeletal system but also our nervous system.
 This neural aspect may further contribute to disturbances in our movement patterns.

 We may live with debris for many years without any symptoms.
-However, many years later as tissues lose their elasticity globally, the debris in "stuck" areas can become symptomatic causing pain and limiting even the most simple of daily movements such as lifting your arm or walking.
+However, years later as tissues lose their elasticity globally, the debris in "stuck" areas can become symptomatic causing pain and limiting even the most simple of daily movements such as lifting your arm or walking.

 Hence a new pain may not mean that we have a new injury to a joint or muscle.
 Instead, an old injury and subsequent restriction of tissue pliability may have become symptomatic.

-Internal AND external movement also helps to align the healing fibres in a functional manner that provides maximum strength and freedom of movement.
+Internal AND external movement combined also helps to align the healing fibres in a functional manner that provides maximum strength and freedom of movement.

 Of course some injuries WILL leave a permanent mark.... a scar or wrinkle in the system.